microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgForwardGroupConversationThreadPostInReplyTo.md

 	)
 }

-Invoke-MgForwardGroupThreadPost -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -BodyParameter $params
+Invoke-MgBetaForwardGroupThreadPost -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgForwardGroupConversationThreadPostInReplyTo Cmdlet.
+This example shows how to use the Invoke-MgBetaForwardGroupConversationThreadPostInReplyTo Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).